-My Recovery from Tinnitus and the Research that I Uncovered, that Matters to You.
+My Recovery from Tinnitus and the Research no one wants to talk about, that I Uncovered, and Still Matters to You.

 The noise turned on at 80 dB and I needed relief now.
 I knew what tinnitus was, because just a few weeks before, I had experienced some head noise that was loud for several hours but faded.
 I knew the noise was called tinnitus because I had looked it up in Britannica.
 I didn’t know anything else about it.
 This time, at 2 AM, August 1, 1993; the 80+ dB noise was relentless.
 It woke me up out of sleep.
 I turned on the TV and then turned the volume all the way up.
 I put a fan on by my head on high.
 I couldn’t stand the head noise and the external noise didn’t cover the internal noise in any significant way.
 It didn’t go away and I was despondent.
 I called my physician when his office opened.
 He recommended calling the American Tinnitus Association for information and then scheduled an appointment to see me.
 The ATA told me there was a medication called Xanax that could reduce the noise and did in most people that used it.
 This was the beginning of my new life.
 Life with tinnitus, which eventually went away, but only after reading over 1,000 abstracts, papers and articles, and several serious reflective days where suicide was strategically planned.
 Life, late that summer, was something I felt I could no longer contribute to…

 …I once used street drugs in college and had learned how incredibly stupid that was.
 When the doctor told me Xanax may be habituating, I was torn between dealing with the drug or the noise.
 The noise was 80dB and the research was clear:

 76% of individuals using Xanax gained relief by more than 40% volume reduction in their tinnitus.
 It would take 8-12 weeks for the drug to make an impact.(1)